mmoran0032/NMRpy/README.md

 The program defaults to selecting Hydrogen-1 and charge state +1 to ease calculations for using proton beams.
 If no options are present, the help information is printed.

-The program also includes a basic isotope lookup (for mass and Z) by only using the isotope tag (-i, --iso).
+The program also includes a basic isotope lookup (for mass and Z) by only using the isotope tag (`-i, `--iso`).

 Options
 -------

-* `-e ENERGY` Selects an energy to determine an NMR frequency for.
+* `-e ENERGY, --energy ENERGY` Selects an energy to determine an NMR frequency for.
 Cannot be combined with selecting a frequency.

-* `-f FREQ` Selects a frequency to use when determining the beam energy.
+* `-f FREQ, --frequency FREQ` Selects a frequency to use when determining the beam energy.
 Cannot be combined with selecting an energy.

 * `-h, --help` Prints the help screen.

 * `-i, --iso` Selects an isotope.
 Defaults to Hydrogen-1 (H1) if none selected and at least one other option present.

-* `-q CHARGE` Defines the desired charge state for the calculation.
+* `-q CHARGE, --charge CHARGE` Defines the desired charge state for the calculation.
 If none is given the default is +1.

 * `-v, --version` Prints version number and date of last update.